remnawave/panel/docs/panel-security/caddy-with-custom-path.md

 ## Configuring .env variables

-Need to be set as domain for your Remnawave panel.
-Caddy will automatically create a certificate for this domain.
+You need to set a domain name for your Remnawave panel.
+Caddy will automatically issue a certificate for it.

 ```bash
 REMNAWAVE_PANEL_DOMAIN=panel.domain.com
 ```

 Custom login route.
-This path will be used for ONLY login page.
-There is will be no redirect if you open dashboard without previously authenticated.
+This path will be used ONLY for the login page.
+There will be no redirect if you open the dashboard without being previously authenticated.
-Only person who knows this path will be able to access the panel.
+Only people who know this path will be able to access the panel.

 ```bash
 REMNAWAVE_CUSTOM_LOGIN_ROUTE=supersecretroute
 ```

 Admin credentials.
-Be sure to set strong password.
+Make sure to use a strong password.

 ```bash
 AUTHP_ADMIN_USER=admin